JamieJQuinn/khi_null_point_code/README.md

-# Kelvin-Helmholtz instability and collapse of a twisted magnetic nullpoint with anisotropic viscosity
+# Kelvin-Helmholtz instability and collapse of a twisted magnetic nullpoint with anisotropic viscosity: Associated code
 This is the analysis code for my paper on the effect of anisotropic viscosity on the Kelvin-Helmhotz instability in the fan plane of a magnetic null point.

 ## Requirements